Accessible Website: The Basics

 Increasing need for accessibility

-Germany is implementing the European Accessibility Act (Directive (EU) 2019/882) through the Accessibility Strengthening Act (BFSG).
-This represents a significant advancement in ensuring accessibility for all.
-The BFSG will come into effect on June 28, 2025, but it is already worthwhile to invest in improved access, as accessibility benefits everyone, not just people with disabilities or functional limitations.
+This marks a significant step forward in ensuring accessibility for everyone.
+The BFSG will come into effect on June 28, 2025, but it is already worthwhile to invest in improving accessibility today.
+After all, accessibility benefits everyone—not just people with disabilities or functional limitations.

 Perceivability